Nimo

 Important points to keep in mind

-Label reactants, products, peak, Ea and ΔH on every diagram.
+Label reactants, products, peak, Ea, and ΔH on each diagram.

-Determine exothermic or endothermic by comparing product and reactant energy levels.
+Determine exothermic or endothermic by comparing energy levels of products and reactants.

-Ea equals energy difference from reactants to peak, not from products to peak.
+Ea represents the energy difference from reactants to the peak, not from products to the peak.

-Catalysts lower Ea but do not change ΔH.
+Catalysts lower Ea but do not alter ΔH.

-Diagrams are qualitative unless numerical energy values appear on the axis.
+Diagrams are qualitative unless numerical energy values are provided on the axis.

-Multiple peaks indicate a multi-step mechanism with intermediates.
+Multiple peaks indicate a multi-step reaction mechanism with intermediates.

-Energy axis scale can change between diagrams; compare positions, not absolute heights.
+Energy axis scale may vary between diagrams; compare positions, not absolute heights.

 Built with v0